bxie/bxie-academic/content/authors/admin/_index.md

 I am a PhD candidate at the University of Washington Information School, advised by Prof. [Amy J. Ko](https://faculty.washington.edu/ajko/) in the Code & Cognition Lab.
 My research interest is in designing interactive tools that support equity in computing education by affording learners the agency to advocate for their own learning experiences.

 I am a National Science Foundation (NSF) Graduate Research Fellow.
-I was previously an MIT EECS-Google Research and Innovation Scholar during my time as a student at MIT researching with Prof. Hal Abelson and [MIT App Inventor](http://appinventor.mit.edu/).
+I was previously an MIT EECS-Google Research and Innovation Scholar during my time as a student at MIT researching with Prof. Hal Abelson and MIT App Inventor.

-For more information, please contact me via [Twitter](https://twitter.com/BenjiXie) or [email](mailto:bxie@uw.edu)!
-Or have a look at my [projects](#projects) or [CV](/files/cv.pdf).
+For more information, please [reach out to me](#contact)!
+Or have a look at my [projects](#projects), [papers](/publication), or [CV](/files/cv.pdf).